lucasdf/lucasdf.github.com/about.md

 ## Books I Have Read

 ### 2020
+- Our Man in Damascus: Elie Cohn (March)
 - Marketing for Developers (March)
 - Just Fucking Ship by Amy Hoy (February)
 - How to Live: Or a Life of Montaigne in One Question and Twenty Attempts at an Answer (February)